sumo-digital-academy/cs_portfolio/index.markdown

 - Implemented an analytics system to visualise heatmap data for player deaths
 </div>

+This project involved creating a robust GameObject class hierarchy from scratch, showcasing Object-Oriented Programming principles like polymorphism and inheritance.
+I implemented a base GameObject class with shared functionality and extended it for specific game elements like the player, enemies, and interactable objects, ensuring efficient and consistent behavior.

+I also developed an analytics system to log and visualize player deaths via heatmaps, combining gameplay programming with data-driven insights.
+This project highlights my ability to design and implement both low-level engine features (DirectX 11, custom shaders) and high-level gameplay systems in pure C++.

 Access the GitHub repository <a href="https://www.example.com" class="project-link">HERE</a>
 Game download <a href="https://www.example.com">HERE</a> (4MB) <br>